digibyte/digibyte/doc/init.md

 4e) Mac OS X

-Copy org.bitcoin.bitcoind.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitcoin.bitcoind.plist`.
+Copy org.digibyte.bitcoind.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.digibyte.bitcoind.plist`.

 This Launch Agent will cause bitcoind to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run bitcoind as the current user.
-You will need to modify org.bitcoin.bitcoind.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.
+You will need to modify org.digibyte.bitcoind.plist if you intend to use it as a Launch Daemon with a dedicated digibyte user.

 5. Auto-respawn
 -----------------------------------